 After a tough few years it appears that the classic board game is enduring somewhat of a resurgence.
-Having to compete with major technological and lifestyle revolutions, not least the introduction and proliferation of the smartphone, the humble board game has struggled to fight against incredibly sharp, crisp and simple to use apps and games.
-However times just might be changing and now thankfully manufacturers are reporting renewed interest in their products as consumers hark back to their roots and indulge this traditional pastime.
+Having to compete with major technological and lifestyle revolutions, not least the introduction and proliferation of the smartphone, the humble board game has struggled to fight against incredibly sharp, crisp, and simple to use apps and games.
+However, times just might be changing and now thankfully manufacturers are reporting renewed interest in their products as consumers hark back to their roots and indulge in this traditional pastime.
 Enthusiasts are also for the first time feeling empowered to make their own games.
 There are so many people who are starting a Kickstarter For Board Games these days to fund their unique creations.
 Many of them become so successful that they are picked up by big companies and mass produced.
 As board games have moved on from solely strategy based to more lighthearted genres, the general populace has regained their interest in playing them.

 Some pubs now feature a number of classic games such as giant Jenga, Skeeball and Battleships has even been spotted in a few establishment, heightening their popularity with friends and family members looking for a different way to enjoy some quality time together.
 Some venues now even host special games nights where customers can compete in small competitions to win a prize.